-Interacting individual and social motives One such issue is the interaction between individual and social motives.
-It is easy to think about individual economic, political or social choices in which both individual and social motives are important: e.g., identity choices, tax compliance, political participation, and fertility decisions.
+The interaction between individual and social motives is one such issue.
+Many individual economic, political or social choices involve both types of motives: these include not only choices of identity, but also choices regarding tax compliance, political participation, and fertility, to name a few.
 Suppose the government intervenes to encourage a certain choice, by modifying some individual motive that it can influence.
 Do the social motives help or hinder that intervention?
 Put differently, are the stronger individual motives crowded in or crowded out by social motives?

-We do not know too much about this general question, at least not empirically.
+We do not know too much about this general question.
 One reason is that most analyses of individual and social motives assume the answer a priori.
-Suppose that taking a certain action for material gain is not perceived as a prosocial choice.
-One can then assume that the stigma of doing so decreases if more individuals break the norm.
-This may be reasonable, but directly postulates that individual decisions are complements such that social motives always crowd in individual motives.
-By assumption, it misses the possibility that not pursuing the material benefits also becomes more honorable when fewer individuals are making the prosocial choice.
-If the latter mechanism dominates, social motives may crowd out material benefits.2
+Suppose that taking a certain action for material gain - say, avoiding to pay your taxes - is not perceived as a prosocial choice.
+It is then common to assume that the stigma of the antisocial choice decreases if more individuals break the norm, an assumption that appears very reasonable.
+If the perceived stigma is the only social concern, however, then individual decisions are directly postulated to be complements, such that social motives always crowd in individual motives.
+That ignores the possibility that not pursuing the material benefits becomes more honorable when fewer individuals make the prosocial choice, which creates a substitutability.
+If the honor dominates the stigma, social motives may thus crowd out material benefits.2